17 Potentially Deadly Foods That Might Be in Your Kitchen

-We don’t want to alarm you, but many of the foods you eat could kill you if you eat enough of them.
+Your kitchen doesn’t seem like a threatening place, but some foods can kill you if you eat enough of them.
 Of course, eating most of these foods in lethal quantities would be tough, especially if you have some common sense.
-But if you’re curious, read on to check out 15 common foods that could be deadly.
+But if you’re curious, the following common foods can actually be deadly, especially one common fruit you may have in your fridge right now (on page 10).

 Sweetening your tea or baked goods with honey?
 Then, you probably want to know what the FDA found in samples of honey sold across the United States.
 The Huffington Post reports the agency found the pesticide glyphosate in samples of honey from various locations in the country.